PubChimps/JupyterLab/README.md

 |![gif9.GIF](https://github.com/PubChimps/JupyterLab/blob/master/media/gif2.GIF?raw=true) |
 |:--:|
 | *Stepping over the `countdict()` function with `n` as it is known to work* |

+`%pdb` is a great option to use for debugging.
+With its easy inclusion of breakpoints, it can be especially useful when running other people's code.

 ## Review and Next Steps
 This guide provided some examples that can help when issues arise while coding in JupyterLab, both with and without debuggers.
 It showed how to run shell commands in a Python notebook with `!` and `%`.
 It also introduced magic commands, and illustrated how `%debug` and `%pdb` can be used to provide additional context and assistance when resolving Python errors and exceptions.
 Some concepts are especially useful in debugging, such as analyzing a *stack trace*, inserting *breakpoints*, and *stepping into* as well as *stepping over* functions.